SanjanaKansal/FampayAssignment/Readme.md

 The high-level architecture have 5 components which can be scaled independently.

 - Celery Beat: This is used to schedule the tasks for fetching videos from youtube every 10 secs.
-- Celery Worker: The worker picks up the tasks, exceutes them and saves the youtube data in database.
+- Celery Worker: The worker picks up the tasks, executes them and saves the youtube data in database.
 - RabbitMq: This is the message broker used to store the tasks which need to be executed.
 - Database: For simplicity, default database supported by Django is used i.e. sqlite3.
 - App Server: The server is running on port 8000 and exposes the endpoints to get the videos and search the videos.